 |1st Cup - Resin into Hardener

 |2nd Cup - Resin/Hardener mixture into new clean container*

 |When the resin and hardener are first

 poured together, the initial mixture appears hazy.

 - Do not use a power-driven mixing device under any circumstances, otherwise excessive bubbling occurs and material thickens too quickly.

 - To avoid an improperly blended product, do not mix with a shaking motion.

-users should not mix in more than one gallon batches at a time.
+users should not mix in larger than one gallon batches at a time.

 - The mixture of resin and hardener produces heat.
 The larger the batch, the more heat is generated